bvibber/turtle-world/readme.md

 These details may change...

+Lists and instruction arguments may span across newlines, which are treated the same as spaces.
+Closing parentheses and brackets are required.

 Infix operators are not yet implemented.
 Use procedure operations like `sum` and `product` for arithmetic.

 Variables and procedures share a common namespace.